mscribellito/FixedWidth/README.md

 * Specify field padding and text alignment

 ## Getting Started
-To start using FixedWidth, you only have to apply attributes to your class and members (properties).
+To start using FixedWidth, you only have to apply attributes to your class and members (fields & properties).
 An example can be found below in the [Usage](#usage) section.

-Properties are the only members supported now.
-Fields are planned.

 ---